cperves/moodle-block-my_external_backup_restore_courses/README.md

   * moodle/question:add
   * moodle/question:managecategory
   * ... depending of your plugins

+#### Optional interesting settings
+### Messaging
+  * Site administration / ► Plugins / ► Message outputs / ► Default message outputs
+  * 2 message outputs :
+    * Notify that an external course as failed to restore
+    * Notify that an external course is successfully restored
+  * by default allowed and permitted for mails

+### role
+* In Site administration -> Plugins -> Blocks -> Restore courses from remote Moodles
+* block_my_external_backup_restore_courses | search_roles : enable to change/add moodle role used to search remote courses to restore

+### repository option
+* In Site administration -> Plugins -> Blocks -> Restore courses from remote Moodles
+* block_my_external_backup_restore_courses | authorizeremoterepositoryrestore : enable to restore not local files to be restored

+### Restriction
+* In Site administration -> Plugins -> Blocks -> Restore courses from remote Moodles
+* block_my_external_backup_restore_courses | onlyoneremoteinstance : Only one restoration is authorized by course
+* block_my_external_backup_restore_courses | enrollrole : define the role in wich the user will be re enrolled to course through the given button in the backupn external course button

 ## Administration from moodle
 An admin tool is available at :